ubaldot/vim-replica/README.md

 > **Warning**
 >
-> Both the above commands and mappings work only if they are run from a buffer
+> Both the above commands and mappings work if they are run from a buffer
 > whose *filetype* is supported.

 ## Basic Configuration